 - 10.4 By law, the Council must have certain officers.
-These Statutory officers are: - 10.4.1 The Head of Paid Service is the Chief Executive; - 10.4.2 The Interim Monitoring Officer is Chris Ebberley (until 28th Feb 2022) after which time the Monitoring Officer will be John Teasdale; - 10.4.3 The Chief Finance Officer (otherwise known as the Section 151 Officer) is Sal Khan. - 10.5 The duties and responsibilities of these officers will be as laid down in law, including in particular: - 10.5.1 The independent duty of the Head of Paid Service, if they consider it necessary, to report to the full Council on the discharge of its functions and the numbers, organisation and proper appointment of the staff required to discharge those functions;

-- 10.5.2 The independent duty of the Monitoring Officer to report to the full Council if the Council is likely to be acting illegally or so as to cause maladministration; - 10.5.3 The independent duty of the Chief Finance Officer to ensure the legality of the Council's financial transactions and to ensure that proper arrangements are in place for the management of the Council's financial affairs. - 10.6 Further details of these roles are set out in Part 3Zb of this Constitution. - 10.7 The Council will provide the Head of Paid Service, the Monitoring Officer and the Chief Finance Officer with such officers, accommodation and other resources as are in the opinion of those officers sufficient to allow their duties to be performed.
+These Statutory officers are: - 10.4.1 The Head of Paid Service (who is the Chief Executive); - 10.4.2 The Monitoring Officer; - 10.4.3 The Chief Finance Officer (otherwise known as the Section 151 Officer) - 10.5 The duties and responsibilities of these officers are laid down in law, including in particular: - 10.5.1 The independent duty of the Head of Paid Service, if they consider it necessary, to report to the Full Council on the discharge of its functions and the numbers, organisation and proper appointment of the staff required to discharge those functions; - 10.5.2 The independent duty of the Monitoring Officer to report to Full Council or Cabinet if it appears to them that the Borough Council is likely to be acting illegally or so as to cause maladministration; - 10.5.3 The independent duty of the Chief Finance Officer to ensure the legality of the Council's financial transactions and to ensure that proper arrangements are in place for the management of the Council's financial affairs. - 10.6 Further details of these roles are set out in Part 3Zb of this Constitution. - 10.7 The Council will provide the Head of Paid Service, the Monitoring Officer and the Chief Finance Officer with such officers, accommodation and other resources as are in the opinion of those officers sufficient to allow their duties to be performed.